Harooon-ali/lette_ai_qa_assessment/automation/README.md

 # Automation Framework

-## Overview
+## Objective

+The automation approach focuses on validating the highest-risk parts of the distributed workflow using Python and pytest.
+Since the assessment combines UI, APIs, and data validation, I chose a framework that keeps these concerns separate but reusable.

-This automation framework focuses on validating core distributed workflows across UI, APIs, and dataset validation.
-The goal is to automate high-risk paths rather than every possible scenario.
+The main goal was to automate stable, repeatable checks around authentication, order creation, and cross-service consistency rather than trying to automate every possible scenario.

-## Tools Used

-- Playwright for UI automation
-- pytest for API testing
+---

+## Language and Test Framework

-- Python for data validation
+- Python
+- pytest

+Python was chosen because it is simple, readable, and well suited for API testing, data validation, and test orchestration. pytest provides a clean structure for fixtures, parameterization, assertions, and parallel execution.

+---

+## Framework Design

+The framework is structured into separate layers so UI, API, and data logic are easy to maintain.

+### Page Object Model (POM)

+For UI testing, I used a Page Object Model structure.
+This keeps page locators and page actions separate from the actual test logic.

+Example:
+- login page contains locators and actions for email, password, and submit
+- tests only call reusable methods such as `login()` instead of repeating selectors everywhere

+This improves readability and reduces maintenance when UI changes.

+---

+### API Client Layer

+For API testing, I used an API client layer to centralize request logic.

+This layer is responsible for:
-- requests for API client
+- sending requests
-- pytest-xdist for parallel execution
+- setting headers
+- reusing base URLs
+- handling authentication tokens
+- applying retry logic where needed

+This avoids repeating raw request code in each test and makes the framework easier to scale.

+---

-## Framework Structure
+## Suggested Structure

 ```
 automation/